2024-2025 Season

 The great turmoil of the French Wars of Religion in the 16th and 17th centuries inspired some of the finest music in all of Western Europe.
 We present both the sacred and secular from early Huguenot (Protestant) psalms in French to the grand Latin motets of DuMont and Charpentier as the Sun King and Lully command the magnificent musical resources of 17th century Catholic France.
 The passion of the French for dance and stage is displayed in the extravagant Prologue to Lully’s finest opera-ballet “Armide” and in the captivating art songs of Boesset and Lambert.
 The Early Music Hawaii Ensemble, Scott Fikse, director.

-Gut, Wind and Wire • Nov.
-11-12, 2024
+Gut, Wind and Wire • January 24, 26, 2025

 This instrumental trio formed by founding members of the Baltimore Consort, features Ronn McFarlane on lute (Gut), Mindy Rosenfeld on wooden flutes, fife and pipes (Wind), and Mark Cudek on cittern (Wire), bass viol and percussion.
 They perform the lively music of the Renaissance from the British Isles and the Continent, plus early and traditional Celtic music.
 Focusing on the popular music of those times and places, they illustrate the roots of traditional folk music.
 Also included in their repertoire is original music by Ronn McFarlane, for which he was Grammy-nominated.

-An American Journey • March 29, 2025
+A Musical Journey • March 29, 2025

 The Celestial Woman • May 9, 11, 2025